Youth Charity Lead

 Atteqa Malik

-As Co-Founder of Karachi Biennale Trust, Atteqa coordinated educational and art collaborations between Karachi institutions and Berlin artist Wolfgang Spahn, architect Stephen Kovats, Manchester Art Gallery, The Tetley, and Canadian media artist Faisal Anwar.
-During KB19, Global Outreach collaborated with GEM, who provided (GEMAH) an Arts & Health Program, delivered to 40 creative young people in Karachi.
+As Co-Founder and CEO of the Karachi Biennale Trust, Atteqa has played a central role in shaping one of South Asia’s most significant contemporary art platforms.
+She has coordinated a wide range of educational initiatives and international collaborations, working with Karachi-based institutions and partners such as Berlin-based artist Wolfgang Spahn, architect Stephen Kovats, Manchester Art Gallery, The Tetley, and Canadian media artist Faisal Anwar.
+Thus far the Biennale’s Global Outreach program collaborated with GEM, who delivered the GEMAH Arts & Health program to circa 120 young creatives in Karachi, reflecting Atteqa’s commitment to using art as a tool for education, wellbeing, and meaningful social connection.

 Tom Cochrane